 Just look at the following historical vs implied volatility chart.
 The red parts are the periods during which IV was overstating HV and the green parts are the periods during which IV was understating HV.
 As you can see, implied volatility was overstating historical volatility most of the time!

 Note that this edge doesn’t exist all the time.
 Implied volatility has been overstating historical volatility most of the time, but not all the time.
-Sometimes, the opposite was the case and other times implied and historical volatility have been more or less the same.
+Sometimes, the opposite was the case and other times implied and historical volatility has been more or less the same.

 So how do we know if we have an edge or not?